 Himanshu's career spans over 16 years across varied businesses in the BFSI sector.
 Himanshu has been with Reliance Nippon Life Asset Management Limited(RNLAM) since Oct 2003 and has been instrumental in expanding RNLAM’s footprints in both domestic & international territories.
 Himanshu is actively involved in various industry-level initiatives and is also a member on the ARN committee of Association of Mutual Funds in India (AMFI).

 Apart from Reliance Mutual Fund, he was also involved with other businesses across Reliance Capital group like Credit Cards & Unsecured Loans.
-Prior to Reliance Capital he has held key positions with ICICI bank and Escorts Finance across liability and asset verticals.
+Prior to Reliance Capital he has held key positions with bank and Escorts Finance across liability and asset verticals.

 Himanshu is an MBA (Gold Medalist) and a Graduate in Economics (Hons) from Delhi University.
 He is also a Fellow of Insurance from Indian Institute of Insurance, a Certified Financial Planner and holds the Claritas Investment Certification awarded by the CFA Institute, USA.